Shayennn/KUGradeChecker/README.md

 ```
 ### Testing
 ```
-python3 main.py
+python3 check_by_parent.py
 ```
 The program will ask you for Username and Password.
-Please feel free and enter your Nontri account.
+Please feel free and enter your student id, birthday and parent's Thai id.

 Then you'll see your current grade.

 ### Auto checking
 ```
-python3 autocheck.py
+python3 autocheck_cpe_parent.py
 ```
 For the first time.
-Please enter your Nontri account and your Line Notify Dev Token.
+Please enter your student id, birthday, parent's Thai id and your Line Notify Dev Token.
 (From [LINE Notify](https://notify-bot.line.me/my/))

 Then you must to set cronjob or anything else like it.